After getting a new kitten, it is common to wonder, when do Maine Coons start spraying? After all, no one wants a cat spraying in their home!

 - Going on Vacation: Maine Coons are known for their ability to bond with their owners.
 If you happen to leave for vacation, however, this can stress your poor Maine Coon out enough for it to begin spraying.

 - Medical Reasons: Spraying can sometimes be the result of a urinary disorder.
 If you cannot fathom an underlying reason for spraying in your cat, it is best to take your Maine Coon to the vet to rule out any medical conditions.

 Spraying is undesirable and inconvenient behavior.
 It smells much stronger than normal cat urine, and it is very difficult to clean.

 Thankfully, there are a variety of ways you can prevent spraying in your cat:

-    - Give Your Cats Their Own Space: If you have multiple cats, one cat specialist suggests providing separate litter boxes and bowls to minimize the chance of your cats encroaching on one anothers territory.
-Make sure all of your cats have their own safe space away from one another, so they feel less territorial and defensive (source 1).
+If you have multiple cats, one cat specialist suggests providing separate litter boxes and bowls to minimize the chance of your cats encroaching on one another’s territory.

 At What Age Should a Maine Coon Be Spayed?

 Spaying or neutering your Maine Coon is the best way to prevent spraying.

 It is usually best to spay your cat before it reaches sexual maturity, between eight and ten months.